mina-atallah/pathfinding-visualizer/README.md

 ## Algorithms

 - Currently, **Dijkstra’s Algorithm** is supported.
 This algorithm finds the shortest path between the start and end points on the grid, avoiding obstacles.
-    - BFS and DFS will be added.
+- BFS and DFS will be implemented.

 ## How to Use